 UNT addresses allegations of sexual misconduct that involves students as an alleged violation of the Code of Student Conduct.
 Within the University’s processes, the person making the allegations is referred to as the Complainant.
 The person whom the allegations have been brought against is referred to as the Respondent.

-Respondent Advisor Services and Information
+Respondent Advocate Services and Information

 The Dean of Students Office provides support to Respondents who are involved in reports of alleged sexual misconduct.
 This support is to enable students to navigate academic, personal, and community impact; receive advice on policy and procedures; and connect to other community resources that could be beneficial.

-Respondent Advisors are able to:
+A Respondent Advocate is able to:

-Provide a safe listening space,
+- Provide a safe listening space

-Assist Respondents in navigating options related to academic and personal issues as necessary,
+- Assist Respondents in navigating options related to academic and personal issues as necessary

-Support and connect Respondents with campus and community resources,
+- Support and connect Respondents with campus and community resources

-A Respondent Advisor is not:
+A Respondent Advocate is not:

-A participant in the investigation or resolution of the allegation
+- A participant in the investigation or resolution of the allegation

-Legal counsel.
+- Legal counsel.
 Respondents seeking legal advice should consult an attorney.